seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

   <summary>Click to expand</summary>
   </br>

-Again with the theme of modularity, I focused the hardware design on easy disassembly, reassembly, and upgradeability.
+One of the main focuses of the hardware design was the ease of assembly, repairability, and upgradeability.
 I went with a worm drive gearbox for the rotating bed because of its inherit ability to resist backdriving.
 The driven gear is connected to a stainless steel shaft.
 The gear and mounting hub are secured to the shaft via set screws.
 I hate set screws with a passion--they always come undone and end up scoring your shaft.
 To alleviate the woes of set screws, I reduced the vertical forces acting on them by designing the hardware stackup along the shaft so that the set screw components rest on axial thrust bearings.
-That way, atleast the weight of the set screw components won't act on the set screws.
+That way, at least the weight of the set screw components won't act on the set screws.
 Because of 3D printing tolerances, there may be shaft misalignment in addition to misalignment between the gears due to the stepper motor mount.
 I mitigated this issue by designing the floating brace to be slightly compliant.

 ![compliant](./compliant.jpg)